ASAGlab/Regulated-IRE1-dependent-decay-RIDD-mediated-reprograming-of-lipid-metabolism-in-cancer/README.md

 <!-- SCRIPTS -->
 ## Scripts

-* edgeR_final.v.R: : performs the differential gene expression (DEG) analysis of the transcriptomic data in the paper.
+* edgeR_final.R: : performs the differential gene expression (DEG) analysis of the transcriptomic data in the paper.
 It generates S3 b,c,d,e figures.

 *